firebase/geofire-js/README.md

 ### Integrating GeoFire with your data

 GeoFire is designed as a lightweight add-on to Firebase.
 To keep things simple, GeoFire stores data in its own format and its own location within your Firebase database.
-This allows your existing data format and security rules to remain unchanged while still providing you with an easy solution for geo queries.
+This allows your existing data format and Security Rules to remain unchanged while still providing you with an easy solution for geo queries.

 ### Example Usage